OSEL-DAM/FaceMaskPressureRigTool/README.md

 ***IMPORTANT:*** For the grouping of materials to happen properly, the nomenclature of the pressure files name must be the following format:

-    !Press#<material>#yyyy_mm_dd_HH-MM-SS.csv
+    !Press#<material>#yyyy_mm_dd_HH-MM-SS.txt

 This format is based on the output of `presslog.py` and the script is designed around it.

    `!Press` at the start of the file name identifies if this a pressure  logging file.
 Any files that does not have this tag and not have an extention of TXT is not loaded for analysis.

-  `\<material\>` is the user entered material from the `presslog.py` and must be sperated pound signs (#) at the start and end of the material.
+  `<material>` is the user entered material from the `presslog.py` and must be sperated pound signs (#) at the start and end of the material.
 There is a validation of the material in the file name and the material name in the file.
 If there is a discrepancy, a warning is displayed.

   After the material is a time stamp of when then the analysis started.
 It must be in the format listed above as there is a validation of the time stamp in the name and the time stamp in the file.
 If there is a discrepancy, a warning is displayed.